-This wheel is generally used after rotary knives, shredders or on small stringy material.
-Due to its design which consists of six (6) blades gusseted to a hub with no back plate, it does not cut thru material.
-It however, can easily convey dust or small stringy material at reduced horsepower.
-This wheel comes in both the Heavy Duty Design for developing up to 18" of total static pressure and the High Speed Design for developing up to 30" of total static pressure.
+The LS Wheel is generally used after rotary knives, shredders or on small stringy material.
+Due to its design which consists of six (6) blades gusseted to a hub with no back plate, it does not cut through material.
+It, however, can easily convey dust or small stringy material at reduced horsepower.
+This wheel comes in both the Heavy Duty Design for developing up to 18″ of total static pressure and the High Speed Design for developing up to 30″ of total static pressure.

-This wheel is a true chopper wheel and is generally used on high speed applications such as winders up to 8,000 FPM with either extra wide or heavy trim.
-It also has the capability of handling twelve (12) ribbons from a sheeter while cutting thru any roping that might occur.
-The wheel itself consists of six (6) 1/4" blades that are attached to the hub and a back plate.
-The blades are gusseted as in both the paper handling and high speed wheels, however in a different arrangement.
+The Chopper Wheel is a true chopper wheel and is generally used on high speed applications such as winders up to 8,000 FPM with either extra wide or heavy trim.
+It also has the capability of handling twelve (12) ribbons from a sheeter while cutting through any roping that might occur.
+The wheel itself consists of six (6) 1/4″ blades that are attached to the hub and a back plate.
+The blades are gusseted as in both the paper handling and high speed wheels, however, in a different arrangement.
 Each blade has a 1î square block welded to it that has been machined and level to the bore.
-A harden and sharpened steel blade (1/4" high x 1-1/8" long) which is replaceable is bolted to the square block for true cutting capability.
-The inlet tube to the fan which is 1/4" thick is made to be adjustable so that the clearance between itself and the cutting blade can be set depending on the application.
-This wheel and housing can develop up to 12,000 CFM at 40" total static pressure.
+A hardened and sharpened steel blade (1/4″ high x 1-1/8″ long) which is replaceable, is bolted to the square block for true cutting capability.
+The inlet tube to the fan, which is 1/4″ thick, is made to be adjustable so that the clearance between itself and the cutting blade can be set depending on the application.
+This wheel and housing can develop up to 12,000 CFM at 40″ total static pressure.